danschultz/codepath_assignment1/README.md

 Notes:

-Spent time to get the movie details to display and scroll in a `UIScrollView`.
+Spent extra time on the movie details page to the autosize synopsis text label and get scrolling working with a `UIScrollView`.

 Walkthrough of all user stories: